Ballarat Population 2019

 Ballarat is the third most populous urban area in the state of Victoria, Australia.
 Ballarat is the third most populated city in Victoria, and the fifth most populated inland city in Australia.
 The estimated 2014 population for the city is 99,474.

 Area and Population Density of Ballarat

 The most common ancestries are English and Australian.
-People of English ancestry make up 30.8% of the population and people of Australian ancestry make up 30.1% of the population.
+People of English descent make up 30.8% of the population, and people of Australian ancestry make up 30.1% of the population.
 Three more common ancestries in Ballarat are Irish at 10.9% of the population, Scottish at 8.6%, and German at 3.1% of the total population.
 86.4% of the residents of Ballarat were born in Australia.

 In Ballarat, 91.7% of residents speak only English in their homes.
 The other most common secondary languages spoken in homes are Mandarin, Italian, Arabic, Greek, and German.
 5.7% of residents speak two or more languages in their homes.

 Approximately 55.9% of Ballarat’s residents report being employed full time, and 32.3% of residents report being employed part-time.
 The unemployment rate is 5.8%, and 5.9% of residents reported being away from work.

 Indigenous people first inhabited Ballarat.
 Scottish squatters settled it in 1837, and a gold rush in 1851 brought thousands of new residents to the area.
 Eventually, news of the gold rush went worldwide and brought immigrants from Ireland and China.
 The population swelled to over 20,000 people in a very short time.
 The city made the successful transition from gold rush town to industrial age city.
 Population growth has been steady even after the gold mining eventually collapsed, and the city went through a brief depression.
 There is a new surge in population due to commuters who are moving to Ballarat because of expensive housing costs in Melbourne.
 The predicted population for 2031 is 128,331.